aminaatta110-source/AutoZyme./README.md

 # AutoZyme

+**No patient data were available for this project.
+All results below were obtained on normal population controls with pathogenic variants introduced computationally.
+None of it constitutes clinical validation.** See "Known limitations" for what would be needed to validate this on patients.

 A prototype for autozygosity-aware ranking of candidate disease genes.

 In a consanguineous family an affected child can inherit the same ancestral